deepsense-ai/db-ally/docs/how-to/llms/custom.md

 ## Using the Custom LLM

-Once your subclass is defined, you can instantiate and use it with your collection like this:
+Once your subclass is defined, you can instantiate and use it with your collection like this.

 ```python
 import dbally